-If you’re planning to keep your aesthetic clean and calming, then you sure should consider a Scandinavian style home office.
+If you’re planning to keep your aesthetic clean and calming, then you sure should consider a Scandinavian style work from home office setup.
 Pare your way down with a simple Swedish desk and place it right by the window which gives way to a beautiful seafront.
 The overall decor of the room is mostly neutral but you can add some pops of blue to keep the room feeling fresh and invigorating.
 This is one of the home office decor ideas that's non-negotiable!

 Midcentury Loft Office

 You would instantly fall for your mid century-modern motivations which come with a great pack of sleekness and colour.
 You can decorate the space with colossal pendant light and pair it with some gold accents of Navajo rug and Moroccan kilim and some modern wall art.